About the college

 Merton has one fully-adapted set of rooms, consisting of a bedroom, study and bathroom and a room for a carer, if required, which are located in the graduate annexe in Jowett Walk.

 The college has a few one-bedroom flats for couples, which are in a building located on the corner of Iffley Road and Stockmore Street, about ½ mile from the city centre.
-These flats are let on an Assured Shorthold Tenancy basis for a fixed term from mid-September to the end of August each year.
+These flats are let on an Assured Shorthold Tenancy basis for a fixed term from the end of September to the end of August each year.
 The college regrets it is unable to offer family accommodation.

 Further information on accommodation at Merton College is available on the college website.